-Semantic segmentation, which aims at assigning label to each pixel in an image, is a fundamental and challenging problem in the field of aerial and satellite images.
-In recent years, researchers have proposed many semantic segmentation algorithms based on deep learning for remote sensing images [1]-[3].
-However, most of them have to train the models on the large labeled datasets, while it is a time consuming process to collect such pixel level annotated datasets.
+problem in the field of aerial and satellite images.
+In recent years, researchers have proposed many semantic-segmentation algorithms based on deep learning for the remote sensing images [1]-[3].
+However, most of them have to train the models on the large labeled data sets, while it is a time-consuming process to collect such pixel-level annotated data sets.

-An attractive alternative is to use domain adaptation, which aims to transfer the model learnt on a labeled source domain to a target domain.
-During the past decade, researchers have proposed some domain adaptation algorithms for remote sensing image semantic segmentation [4]-[7].
-More recently, the generative adversarial networks (GANs) have achieved promising performance in addressing the problem.
-In domain adaptation methods for the semantic segmentation of remote sensing images, GAN was used in [8]-[12].
+An attractive alternative is to use domain adaptation that aims to transfer the model learned on a labeled source domain to a target domain.
+During the past decade, researchers have proposed some domain-adaptation algorithms for the remote sensing image semantic segmentation [4]-[7].
+More recently, the generative-adversarial networks (GANs) have achieved promising performance in addressing the problem.
+In the domain-adaptation methods for the semantic segmentation of the remote sensing images, a GAN was used in [8]-[12].

-However, the above methods only attempted to solve the domain shift problem by aligning either the pixel space or the representation space.
-In this paper, inspired by the idea of hierarchical domain adaptation, we propose an end-to-end network, which can address joint pixel and representation level domain adaptation (JPRNet).
-JPRNet is developed based on Cycle GAN [13], which is a popular pixel level backbone.
-A representation level domain adaptation approach is proposed to improve Cycle GAN.
+However, the above methods only attempted to solve the domain-shift problem by aligning either the pixel space or the representation space.
+In this letter, inspired by the idea of hierarchical domain adaptation, we propose an end-to-end network, which can address the Joint Pixel and Representation level Network (JPRNet) domain adaptation.
+JPRNet is developed based on the Cycle GAN [13], which is a popular pixel-level backbone.
+A representation-level domain-adaptation approach is proposed to improve the Cycle GAN.

-To some extent, JPRNet involves the similar idea as Fully Convolutional Adaptation Networks for Semantic Segmentation (FCAN) [14].
+To some extent, the JPRNet involves the similar idea as fully convolutional adaptation networks for semantic segmentation (FCAN) [14].
 However, they are quite different in the optimization manners.
-First and foremost, JPRNet is an end-to-end model while FCAN directly cascades two domain adaptation algorithms.
-Due to the multi-source problem of remote sensing images, the images obtained by different satellites are quite different.
-If not adopt the end-to-end manner for training domain adaptation networks, users may have to manually select different hyperparameters for any two remote sensing data, which will significantly increase the artificial interference.
-Therefore, the end-to-end structure can reduce the human intervention which helps to improve the robustness of the algorithm.
+First and foremost, the JPRNet is an end-to-end model, while an FCAN directly cascades two domain-adaptation algorithms.
+Due to the multisource problem of the remote sensing images, the images obtained by different satellites are quite different.
+If not adapting the end-to-end manner for the training domain-adaptation networks, users may have to select manually different hyperparameters for any two remote sensing data, which will significantly increase the artificial interference.
+Therefore, the end-to-end structure can reduce the human intervention that helps to improve the robustness of the algorithm.

-JPRNet contains the pixel level and representation level domain adaptation branches, each of which is a GAN.
-In the pixel level branch, domain adaptation is conducted by Cycle GAN which could transfer image style from the source domain images
+The JPRNet contains the pixel-level and representation-level domain-adaptation branches, each of which is a GAN.
+In the pixel-level branch, domain adaptation is conducted by the Cycle GAN that could transfer the image style from the source-domain images to the transferred source-domain images.
+In another branch, the Representation level Adaptation Network (RAN) is used to realize the domain-invariant representation between the transferred source-domain images and